ImperialCollegeLondon/django-drf-filepond/docs/tutorial/tutorial.rst

 triggers the permanent storage of the file upload.

 ``filepond-jquery-example-advanced.html`` contains an HTML form in which the filepond component is embedded.
-When a file is added to filepond, it is uploaded as a temporary upload.
 Clicking the "Store uploads" button triggers submission of the form.
 This form submission is handled by a view in the *drf_filepond_tutorial* app.
 In part A of the tutorial, there were no views within the *drf_filepond_tutorial* app itself.
 File uploads were handled by the views provided by *django-drf-filepond*.
 We now need a view in the *drf_filepond_tutorial* app to handle the form submission.
-A ``views.py`` file containing the implementation of the views to handle requests from the web page is provided in the ``docs/tutorial`` directory of the *django-drf-filepond* repository.
+A ``views.py`` file containing the implementation of a view class to handle requests from the web page is provided in the ``docs/tutorial`` directory of the *django-drf-filepond* repository.